Executive Protection in South America

 Based on the information below and the tips and advice for various locations and situations, you can decide what is relevant to you.
 If you feel this information is of interest to friends and family, please feel free to share this article with them.

-Areas Considered Safe for Traveling in South America
+Areas considered safe for traveling in South America

 In general, most counties in Central and South America are safe to visit.
 Tourism has risen in the past few years, which brings prosperity to the people.
 Even countries as Colombia and Bolivia are now more safe than before (viz. the paragraph below for travel advice).
 Other destinations growing in popularity include Chile, Costa Rica, Uruguay, Panama and Peru.